janfuhrer/it-security-docs/docs/themes/Group, Ring and Field.md

 ## Ring

-A ring is a set equipped with two binary operations, usually referred to as addition and multiplication, that generalises the arithmetic operations on integers.
+A ring is a set equipped with two binary operations, usually referred to as addition and multiplication, that generalizes the arithmetic operations on integers.
 It's an additive group, but with extra structure.
 A ring satisfies the properties of a group under addition and has two additional properties related to the second operation (multiplication):

 - **Multiplicative associativity**: For all $a$, $b$ and $c$ in the ring, $(a \times b) \times c$ equals $a \times (b \times c)$
 - **Distributivity**: For all $a$, $b$, and $c$ in the ring, $a \times (b+c) = a \times b + a \times c$ and $(b+c) \times a = b \times a + c \times a$